peol/core-assisted-prescription/README.md

 The application consists of multiple services, based on Docker images developed in other repos.
 There are several Docker Compose files defining different parts of the stack:

 - [docker-compose.yml](./docker-compose.yml) contains all mandatory services.
-This includes the Frontira services, the web server and gateway, and some other essential services.
+This includes the Qlik Core services, the web server and gateway, and some other essential services.
 - [docker-compose.override.yml](./docker-compose.override.yml) provides some overrides to
   [docker-compose.yml](./docker-compose.yml) for running the stack on the local Docker engine.